-Describe here the management planning process, including any management plan, for the site, if this has been developed and is being implemented, including whether it has been officially approved.
-Cite the management plan document(s) in section 32.
-Bibliographic references, and whenever possible provide a copy of the management plan as supplementary information to the RIS.
+- c) Describe here the management planning process for the site, including any management plan, if this has been developed and is being implemented, including whether it has been officially approved.
+Cite the management plan document(s) in section 34, Bibliographic references, and whenever possible provide a copy of the management plan as supplementary information to the RIS. - d) Also describe any other conservation measures taken at the site, such as restrictions on development, management practices beneficial to wildlife, closures of hunting, etc.

 Include information here on any monitoring schemes and survey methods in place at the site.
-Describe any application at the site of the Ramsar Guidelines for the implementation of the wise use concept (Recommendation 4.10), Additional guidance for the implementation of the wise use concept (Resolution 5.6), or any other instance of the application of other more recently advanced wise use guidelines ("wise use" is a central concept of the Ramsar Convention).
+Describe any application at the site of the Ramsar Conceptual Framework for the wise use of wetlands and the maintenance of their ecological character (Resolution IX.1 Annex A), or any other instance of the application of the Convention's guidance as compiled in the Ramsar 'toolkit' of Wise Use Handbooks ("wise use", i.e., sustainable use, is a central concept of the Ramsar Convention).